shilpagopi/ML/Recap/LLM Training and Tuning.md

   * This casts the lm_head and embed_tokens layers to full precision for stability (acoid significant info loss)
   * lm_head: This layer is typically the "language model head" or "output head" of the model.
 It's responsible for mapping the hidden states of the model to the vocabulary probabilities (i.e., predicting the next token).
   * embed_tokens: This layer is the "embedding layer."
 It converts input token IDs into dense vector representations (embeddings) that the rest of the model can process.
+* trainer.model.save_pretrained(OUTPUT_DIR): only the small LoRA adapter weights are saved, not the entire base model.
+* During inference, load base model and merge the peft model or adapter weights. peft_model = PeftModel.from_pretrained(base_model, OUTPUT_DIR); merged_model = peft_model.merge_and_unload()
 * Parameters:
-  * r (LoRA rank): The rank of the low-rank matrices.
+  * r (LoRA rank): Higher values (e.g., 8, 16, 32, 64) generally lead to more expressiveness but also more trainable parameters and a slight increase in memory.
+Start with 8 or 16.
 A higher rank means more trainable parameters, potentially better performance but higher memory/compute.
   * lora_alpha: A scaling factor for the LoRA weights.
+Often set to 2 * r.
   * target_modules: Which layers of the LLM to apply LoRA to (e.g., query, key, value, output projections in attention).
   * lora_dropout: Dropout applied to the LoRA weights.